-Housatonic River - Flows are clearing, fishable and on the high side, providing lots of water to cover (great for the fish, more challenging for anglers), currently at 1,260 CFS at Falls Village and 1,670 CFS at Gaylordsville.
-Morning water temperatures are currently in the low to mid 70's °F. With some more rain possible through early Sunday, flows may again increase.
+Housatonic River - Flows are super high, described as "ripping" by our fish monitoring staff.
+Flows are currently at 1,980 CFS at Falls Village and 2,880 CFS at Gaylordsville.
+Morning water temperatures are currently in the low to mid 70's °F. Luckily a long dry spell is forecast for the next 10 days or so.
+This will enable the river to slowly drop.
 Anglers should call the FirstLight Power Resources flow line at 1-888-417-4837 for updated river information or check the USGS website at http://waterdata.usgs.gov/ct/nwis/current/?type=flow for up to date real time streamflow data from a number of USGS gauging stations including two on the upper Housatonic River.